Standard-Care/handbook/index.md

 As part of our regulatory services, we can help companies prepare their pre-submissions and full submissions for the FDA or a Notified Body.

 #### How We Operate
-Enzyme is a Remote First organization.
+We are a remote first organization.
 Processes and tooling are set up to ensure a high level of transparency and accountability across the organization, regardless of whether an employee is on-site or remote.

 Employees local to the SF Bay Area have the option to work from HQ.
 However, employees can work remotely from home, a coffee shop, or wherever they are most efficient, provided their work is getting done.